dinelkathilina/FavoritesMovieBackend/README.md

 Favorites Movie Backend

-A simple backend API for managing favorite movies.
+A simple backend API for managing favorite movies, built with .NET 8 Minimal API, SQLite, Entity Framework Core, and TMDB API.
 Getting Started

 Clone the repository using the following command: